Milli-004/taskify/README.md

 # 📋 Taskify - Modern Task Management Application

 A full-stack task management application built with **React**, **Redux**, **Spring Boot**, and **MongoDB**.
 Features a beautiful glassmorphic UI with modern animations and complete CRUD operations.
+Java Full Stack Website made by the team of 2
 ## 🌟 Features

 ### Frontend Features